 - 1. The right to inspect and review the student's education records within 45 days of the day the college receives a request for access.
-A student should submit to the Registrar/Director of Admissions and Records, and appropriate instructional vice president (Vice President for Academic Affairs, Vice President for Career and Technical Education or Vice President for Health Sciences), or other appropriate official written requests that identifies the record he/she wishes to inspect.
+A student should submit to the Registrar/Director of Admissions and Records, and appropriate instructional dean or other appropriate official written requests that identifies the record he/she wishes to inspect.
 The College official will make arrangements for access and notify the student of the time and place where the record may be inspected. - 2.
 The right to request the amendment of the student's education record that the student believes is inaccurate or misleading.
 Students may ask the college to amend a record that they believe is inaccurate or misleading.
 They should write the college official responsible for the record, clearly identifying the part of the record that they would like changed, and specify why it is inaccurate or misleading.
 If the college decides not to amend the records as requested by the student, the college will notify the student of the decision and advise the student of his/her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent the FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the college in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by the college in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - 4.
 The right to file a complaint with the U. S. Department of Education concerning alleged failures by Coahoma Community College to comply with the requirements of FERPA may be done so by contacting The Family Policy Compliance Office, U.S. Department of Education, 600 Independence Avenue, SW, Washington, DC 20202-4605